• Skip to primary navigation

 Jump to Recipe Video

 Ground meat, holy basil, red chilis, and aromatics stir-fried in a spicy, savory sauce served over rice with a fried egg!
-This easy pad kra pao recipe is ready in just 15 minutes using simple ingredients, making it a better-than-takeout main for busy weeknights!
+This easy pad kra pao recipe uses simple ingredients and is ready in 15 minutes, making it a better-than-takeout main for busy weeknights!

 Pad Kra Pao